Buying a Home

 - New Build Homebuy – (formerly known as Shared Ownership) – council and registered social landlord tenants, key workers and those on the council’s Housing Register, especially first-time buyers

-- HomeMatch (external link) - Londoners looking for affordable homes to own or rent
+- First Steps (external link) - Londoners looking for affordable homes to own

 The council owns a wide range of property throughout the borough and over time, for various reasons, some become surplus to the council’s needs and these properties for sale are usually sold by auction or tender.
 The properties we market are mainly for residential use but include garages, small parcels of land and industrial buildings.

-If you find that you cannot afford to buy at the moment, but would like assistance in looking for a good quality home to rent the National Approved Letting Scheme (NALS) will be able to provide you with a list of accredited letting agents in your area.
-A link to their website is provided in the external links section.
+If you find that you cannot afford to buy at the moment, but would like assistance in looking for a good quality home to rent the National Approved Letting Scheme - NALS (external link) will be able to provide you with a list of accredited letting agents in your area.

 Page Last Updated: